tyndorael/ticketing-microservices/README.md

 yarn listen
 ```

-and use portforward for the nats streaming server port (4222).
+Then use a port-forward for the NATS streaming server port (4222).

 ## Client

-It's a react application with connection to the internal ingress.
+It's a React application with connection to the internal ingress.

 ## Local Development